geops/trafimage-maps/src/examples/iframe/README.md

 import Editor from 'react-styleguidist/lib/client/rsg-components/Editor';
 import Heading from 'react-styleguidist/lib/client/rsg-components/Heading';
 import DocForm from '../DocForm';
-import getCodeFromUrl from './getCodeFromUrl';
+import getIframeCodeFromUrl from './getIframeCodeFromUrl';
-import getHtmlPageCode from '../getHtmlPageCode';
+import getHtmlPageCode from './getHtmlPageCode';
 import iframeSearchParams from './iframeSearchParams';

 // The `apiKey` used here is for demonstration purposes only.